 What it is: A sweet cocktail made with Pisco and egg whites

 Pisco, a fermented Peruvian grape juice brandy, was developed by 16th-century Spanish settlers in Peru and Chile.
 A yellowish colour, it has an almost non-alcoholic flavour that might deceive first-time drinkers.
-It is famously used Pisco Sours, cocktails that are prepared with egg white, lime juice, simple syrup, and bitters.
+It is famously used in Pisco Sours, cocktails that are prepared with egg white, lime juice, simple syrup, and bitters.

 7Aji de Gallina